 The "primary downstream channel" of a CM is defined as the downstream channel from which it derives CMTS master clock timing for upstream transmission.
 All other concurrently received channels are called "secondary downstream channels."
 A DOCSIS 3.0 CM MUST support secondary downstream channels that are asynchronous to the primary downstream channel, i.e., with a different long-term average QAM symbol rate, but that conform to all DOCSIS 3.0 specifications.

 Annex A Timing Requirements for Supporting Business Services over DOCSIS

 The CMTS transmits its 10.24 MHz reference clock timing to the CM via the downstream QAM symbol clock and via timing information embedded in downstream SYNC messages.
 The CM utilizes this downstream clock information to regenerate a local 10.24 MHz reference clock.
-The CM reference clock, together with ranging commands, is used to accurately time upstream TDMA or S-CDMA burst transmissions.
-This same clock transfer mechanism can be leveraged to transfer TDM timing from the CMTS to the CM as follows.
-The CMTS locks its reference to a TDM source.
-The CM recovers the reference and regenerates a TDM output clock.
+The CM reference clock, together with ranging commands, is used to accurately time upstream TDMA or S-CDMA burst transmissions.24

-A.1 CMTS
+A.1 CMTS25